-I’m a passioned traveller and storyteller; always looking for the unusual, unconventional and unique side of places, lifestyles, and traditions.
+I’m an enthusiastic traveller and curious storyteller; always looking for the unusual, unconventional and unique side of places, lifestyles, and traditions.
 As a freelance travel journalist, my desire is to help people see the world from an unbeknownst angle.
 To understand and accept it in its wholeness and complexity.

-My interests as a woman (fashion and traditional costumes, handmade products, healthy lifestyle etc.) are a small part of all things that make me intrigued.
+My interests as a woman (female traditions, interior design, women’s stories, coffee and afternoon tea) are a small part of all things that make me intrigued.
 I have written about solo female travel, the world most colourful religious festival in the world but also about offroad trips with a Land Rover.
 Recently, my writing took a sharp curve and opinion pieces started to pour out like an avalanche.

-For me, freelance travel writing is not a way to make money but a chance to tell the stories about places and people I believe the world should know about.
+For me, freelance travel writing is not a way to make money but a chance to tell stories about places and people I believe the world should know about.
 Some of my published works as a freelance travel writer are listed below.
 I also do copywrite for digital marketing agencies and businesses.

 The weekend of June 24-26, 2016, marked the 10th anniversary of the Land Rover Enthusiasts of Bulgaria.
 The club counts more than 60 members; at most every event they share their passion for off-roading with their entire family—including babies.
 The core values of the club revolve around our comfort with family participation and the shared experience of life with our Land Rovers.
 Most of our member’s vehicles include Discovery 300 Tdi’s from the late 1990s, or the Td5’s of the early 2000s, but we also enjoy the presence of more recent Discovery 3’s and, of course, our beloved Defenders.
 Whereas virtually all Land Rovers in North America have V-8 petrol engines, most of our members run the classic diesels.